chatbotkmg/GAN-Cat-Image-Generator/version2_DCGAN/README.md

 cat_generatored/generated_epoch_10.png
 The FID score is also displayed in the terminal output every 5 epochs to track the progress of the model.
 A lower FID score indicates better image quality.

-Uploading to GitHub
-Create README file in your project directory: If you haven't already, create a file README.md in the /version2_DCGAN/ folder and add the content above.

-Push to GitHub:

-Initialize Git in your project directory (if you haven’t already):

-cd /kaggle/working/cat_gan/GAN-Cat-Image-Generator/version2_DCGAN/
-git init
-git add .
-git commit -m "Add README and project files" git remote add origin <your-repository-url>
-git push -u origin main
-Replace <your-repository-url> with your GitHub repository URL.

-Once done, your GitHub repository will contain both the code and the README that explains the progress of the project, its limitations, and future improvements in version 3.